PhrotonPhage/tankgame/readme.txt

 -Fixed bug that shooting a block doesn't give a score, unless when spammed on classic mode -Added result2 for normal difficulty on classic mode.
 Not yet used -Update button in classic mode is now difficulty aware -The entire block code is moved to easy difficulty.
-Normal-Very hard difficulties might now work -Temporarliy added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
+Normal-Very hard difficulties might not work -Temporarily added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
 It's now 1-10 blocks

 Older Versions: